-Bookkeeping is the process of tracking all your company’s financial transactions so you can see exactly where your business is spending money, where your revenue is coming from and which tax deductions you’ll be able to claim.
+Bookkeeping is the process of tracking all your company’s financial transactions so that you can see exactly where your business is spending money.
+Using bookkeeping skill, you will be able to check the variation of revenue source you including which tax deduction you’ll be able to claim.

 It’s very important to record financial transactions while you’re running a business.
 To handle your business properly you need to look after both the service side and also the financial side of the business.
 So you may have to make a decision based on your business specification which bookkeeping category will fit your business the most.